rogithub/communicator/README.md

 ```

 ### Sending messages
-In order to send events we instantiate an IEventSender object then we use
+In order to emit events from our application to other applications,
+we instantiate an IEventSender object then we use
-one of its methods to send all three kinds of messages.
-Make sure you check all cool overloads.
+one of its overloads to send all three kinds of messages.

 ```cs
 var send = source.GetEventSender(serializer);